Skip to main content

 Donating gently used or new items is a great way to support your community.
 Photo: iStock

-Donate money for clothing and baby gear.
+Donate money for clothing and baby gear

 • KidVantage provides essential care, safety and health goods for children who are experiencing the stresses of economic insecurity, systemic inequities or family disruption.
-They accept donations of clothing for kids sizes newborn to size 14, maternity clothing (especially larger sizes), baby gear, shoes, bottles, unopened/unexpired formula, toys, diapers (new or opened packages) and more.
+They accept donations of clothing for kids sizes newborn to 14, maternity clothing (especially larger sizes), baby gear, shoes, bottles, unopened/unexpired formula, toys, diapers (new or opened packages) and more.
 Head to the website for more details about where to drop off donations (locations in Issaquah, Shoreline and Bremerton).

 stack of folder baby clothes for a donation